jagpreetrahi/JavaScript_Code/Readme.txt

 13. '' -> If we don't want to commit by using vim editor then we can use command like that :
    'git commit -m'

+14. 'git remote' -> list down all the remote connection names.

+15. 'Remote Connection' -> It helps to link two git repo for uploading and downloading changes  from each

+16. 'git remote add <name of remote>
+<link of the remote> -> This command helps to add a new link to the remote repo and give a name to it.

+17. ' git remote rm <name of remote>' -> this command deletes a remote connection .

+18. 'git remote rename <oldname> <newName> '